jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

 necessary.
 Regardless of which backend performs the setup, these are the ideal place to set system-wide defaults.
-For example, one could adjust the default rotation property for a Cintiq or TabletPC which is often used in a particular orentation.
+For example, one could adjust the default rotation property for a Cintiq or TabletPC which is often used in a particular orientation.
 Perhaps you have a lot of electromagnetic interference near your workstation and feel that increasing the default "Suppress" value for all tablets would be useful.
 Developers may prefer to have [debug